 1. Bunnies are low maintenance

-When it comes to routine care, rabbits require a small amount of time and money.
-The cost to owning a rabbit is comparable to a cat.
+When it comes to routine care, rabbits can require a small amount of time and money compared to other pets.
 While they’ll need nail trims regularly, bunnies keep their teeth clean by everyday chewing and don’t need flea/mite preventative or vaccines (unless you plan to take them outside or to socialize).
+Your rabbit will need at least one visit to the vet per year — an exotic vet will know how to best care for them.

 Rabbits can be trained to use a litterbox.
 Their housing includes everything they need: food, litter, toys, and shelter.
-Bunnies can be an especially great addition to a home that’s tight on space.
+Bunnies can be an especially great addition to a home that’s tight on space, as long as they have enough room to run and play.

 2. Bunnies are super-soft and enjoy affectionate cuddles